data-pup/eight-queens-rs/docs/get-queen-performance-notes.md

 At each iteration of the folding process, we must clone the elements in the resulting union of two hash sets, and place them in a new result object.

+Instead of this implementation, what if we refactored the navigation helper functions so that each returned a `Vec<PosCoords>` object, and collected a single `HashSet` object after using `flat_map`?
+This would hopefully remove the need to repeatedly clone and collect the `HashSet` that `get_queen_moves` returns.